Consent in the Sexual Offences

 Mere submission is not consent: there must be positive evidence of consent, either expressly or implicitly, through words or conduct: R v Olugboja QB 320.

-The presence of pressure, duress or desperation by the victim are evidence that they were not free to make a choice: R v Kirk EWCA Crim 434.
-The fact the victim has been groomed or exploited also indicates a lack of freedom: R v AC EWCA Crim 2034; R v Ali EWCA Crim 1279.
+The presence of pressure, duress or desperation by the victim are evidence that they were not free to make a choice.
+The fact the victim has been groomed or exploited also indicates a lack of freedom: R v C EWCA Crim 2034; R v Ali EWCA Crim 1279.

 It is difficult to tell when deception will vitiate consent.
 For example, if a person tricks another into thinking they are rich, will this vitiate consent?
-Some cases have suggested that a distinction should be drawn between positive lies (which can vitiate consent) and passive silence (which will not): see R v McNally EWCA Crim 1051; R (on the Application of F) v DPP EWCA Crim 1051; Assange v Swedish Prosecution Authority EWHC 2849.
+Some cases have suggested that a distinction should be drawn between positive lies (which can vitiate consent) and passive silence (which will not): see R v McNally EWCA Crim 1051; Assange v Swedish Prosecution Authority EWHC 2849.

 However, a recent case has disapproved of this reasoning.
 The Court of Appeal in R v Lawrance EWCA Crim 971 argued that the distinction instead depends on whether the lie is sufficiently closely connected to the physical performance of the sex act.
 By this logic, tricking the victim into thinking the defendant is wearing a condom (actively or passively) will vitiate consent, but tricking the victim into thinking the defendant has had a vasectomy will not.